Correlative Information Maximization Based Biologically Plausible Neural Networks for Correlated Source Separation: Numerical Experiments

 \subsection{Video Separation}

-To provide a visual example and illustrate a real source scenario, we consider the following video separation setup: $\displaystyle 3$ videos of $\displaystyle 10$ seconds are mixed to generate $\displaystyle 5$ mixture videos.
-We use a random mixing matrix $\displaystyle \mA \in \R^{5 \times 3}$ with positive entries (to exclude the negative frame effect), which is provided in the Appendix \ref{sec:videoseparationappendix}.
+To provide a visual example and illustrate a real naturally correlated source scenario, we consider the following video separation setup: $\displaystyle 3$ videos of $\displaystyle 10$ seconds are mixed to generate $\displaystyle 5$ mixture videos.
+The average (across frames) and maximum Pearson correlation coefficients for these three sources are $\rho^{\text{average}}_{12}=-0.1597, \rho^{\text{average}}_{13}=-0.1549, \rho^{\text{average}}_{23}=0.3811$ and $\rho^{\text{maximum}}_{12}=0.3139, \rho^{\text{maximum}}_{13}=0.2587, \rho^{\text{maximum}}_{23}=0.5173$, respectively.
+We use a random mixing matrix $\displaystyle \mA \in \R^{5 \times 3}$ with positive entries (to ensure nonnegative mixtures so that they can be displayed as proper images without loss of generality), which is provided in Appendix \ref{sec:videoseparationappendix}.
 Since the image pixels are in the set $\displaystyle [0, 1]$, we use the nonnegative antisparse CorInfoMax network to separate the original videos.
 The demo video (which is available in supplementary files and whose link is provided in the footnote \footnote{ \href{https://figshare.com/s/a3fb926f273235068053}{ https://figshare.com/s/a3fb926f273235068053}}) visually demonstrates the separation process by the proposed approach over time.
 The first and second rows of the demo are the $\displaystyle 3$ source videos and $\displaystyle 3$ of the $\displaystyle 5$ mixture videos, respectively.
 The last row contains the source estimates obtained by the CorInfoMax network during its unsupervised learning process.
 We observe that the output frames become visually better as time progresses and start to represent individual sources.
 In the end, the CorInfoMax network is trained to a stage of near-perfect separation, with peak signal-to-noise ratio (PSNR) levels of $\displaystyle 35.60$dB, $\displaystyle 48.07$dB, and $\displaystyle 44.58$dB for each source, respectively.
 Further details for this experiment can be found in the Appendix \ref{sec:videoseparationappendix}. \looseness = -1